What is the Difference Between Hourly and Salary Employees?

 A paycheck calculator is a useful way to get a realistic sense of how much money you will be taking home.
 It is also helpful for making sure your employer is deducting the right amount of money from your paycheck.

 There are benefits to both salaried and hourly jobs.
-Salaried jobs often offer more benefits, including health insurance, maternity and paternity leave, and a 401(k) plan.
+Salaried jobs often offer more benefits, including health insurance, parental leave, and a 401(k) plan.
 Some salaried jobs come with more responsibility and influence than hourly jobs, which can be good if you are trying to move up a career ladder.
 Also, some people enjoy the stability of knowing they will receive the same amount in their paycheck every month.

 However, there are also drawbacks to salaried employment.
 For example, since you are not paid overtime, any extra work you do does not come with extra pay.